tuhiproject/tuhi/README.md

       The physical dimensions (width, height) in µm Read-only

-  Property: DrawingsAvailable (u)
+  Property: DrawingsAvailable (at)
-      An integer indicating the number of drawings available.
-Drawings are zero-indexed, see GetJSONData().
+      An array of timestamps of the available drawings.
+The timestamp of each drawing can be used as index to GetJSONData().
       Read-only

   Property: Listening (b)